nickbrandt/GitLab/doc/api/issues.md

 ## Rate limits

-To help avoid abuse, users can be limited to a specific number of `Create` request per minute.
+To help avoid abuse, users can be limited to a specific number of `Create` requests per minute.
 See [Issues rate limits](../user/admin_area/settings/rate_limit_on_issues_creation.md).

 ## Edit issue